exakat/exakat/docs/Rules.rst

 ###################

-Until PHP 7, it was possible to use arrays as constants, but it was not possible to test them with isset.
+Until PHP 7, it was possible to use arrays as constants, but it was not possible to test them with `isset <http://www.php.net/isset>`_.

 .. code-block:: php